 - Solidification Processing and Engineering (S. Milenkovic)

 - Computational Alloy Design (Dr. Y. Cui)

-- X-ray characterization of materials (Dr. F. Sket)
+- In-situ processing and mechanical characterization of materials (Dr. F. Sket)

 - Mechanics of Materials (Prof. J. Llorca)